theosaveliev/cw-soda/README.md

 Plaintext length: 238
 Ciphertext length: 353
 Overhead: 1.483

-% soda genkey -h
-Usage: soda genkey [OPTIONS]

-  Generate Private Key

-Options:
-  Encoding: [mutually_exclusive]
-    --base10
-    --base16
-    --base26
-    --base31
-    --base36                      (default)
-    --base41
-    --base64
-    --base94
-  -h, --help                      Show this message and exit.
 ```

 ## Applications

-The project may come in handy beyond the telegraphy system. \
+The project may come in handy beyond the telegraphy system.

+#### Printed backup

-For example, I printed a backup of my Google credentials.
+I printed a backup of my Google credentials.
 Here comes a fake version of the backup:

 ```
 Password: +uMdh%~Sfmo[#CmFwJ4F